 SnapMonk vs AppMockUp: Honest Comparison for App Store Screenshots

-Quick answer: SnapMonk and AppMockUp both produce App Store screenshots, but differ in approach.
+Quick answer: SnapMonk and AppMockUp both produce App Store screenshots, but they take different routes.
 Pick SnapMonk if you want AI to generate the copy and layout from your app description and auto-localize the set into other languages ($12/mo Pro).
-Pick AppMockUp if you want a free, fast template editor with an extensive device-frame library and you're happy making the design choices yourself.
-SnapMonk wins on AI generation and localization; AppMockUp wins on its device-frame variety and a more generous free tier.
+Pick AppMockUp if you want a free, fast template editor with a big device-frame library and you're happy making the design calls yourself.
+SnapMonk wins on AI generation and localization.
+AppMockUp wins on device-frame variety and a more generous free tier.

-AppMockUp® is a long-standing free browser tool for App Store screenshots.
-SnapMonk is the AI-first newer entrant.
+AppMockUp® has been a free browser tool for App Store screenshots for years.
+SnapMonk is the newer, AI-first option.
 Both end up in the same workflows.
-Here's an honest take on which one to use when.
+We make SnapMonk, so this is informed but interested.
+Here's our take on which one to reach for, and when.

 One-line verdict

 SnapMonk is best if you want AI to write the copy and lay out the set for you.
-AppMockUp is best if you want a free, fast, template-based editor and you're comfortable handling the design choices yourself.
+AppMockUp is best if you want a free, fast template editor and you're happy handling the design choices yourself.

 Pick SnapMonk if…